YvanYin/VNL_Monocular_Depth_Prediction/README.md

 This repository contains the source code of our paper, Enforcing geometric constraints of virtual normal for depth prediction (accepted for publication in ICCV'19).

-The codes will be released soon.
+The code will be released soon.